CamelClarkson/ACSC/README.md

   - `^` navigate to beginning of line
   - `$` navigate to end of line
 - For further information see this [tutorial](https://www.openvim.com/)

-### Review Linux File Permissions
-- Three different types of classes of users:
-  - The file owner
-  - Group members
-  - Everyone else
-- Each class has three permissions
-  - The read permission (100 = 4)
-  - The write permission (010 = 2)
-  - The execute permission (001 = 1)
-- What does `chmod 744 my_file` do to the permssions?

 ### Intro to Python Scripting